Help Your Realtor Sell Your Home More Effectively – Part II

-1. Continuing on with the exterior of the home you will want to look at the exterior lighting.
+1. Continuing with the exterior of the home you will want to look at the exterior lighting.
 If all it takes to fix an exterior is the price of a bulb it is money well spent.
 Check your bulbs in the front, back and side.
-Also check any track lighting to see if repairs should be mad or bulbs replaced to make them look more inviting and help sell your home.
+Also, check any track lighting to see if repairs should be made or bulbs replaced to make them look more inviting and help sell your home.
 This is especially good to do if your buyers come in the evening hours.
 It will make it more inviting to your buyers.

 If you haven’t taken down last year’s Christmas lights, now is the time to take them down and pack them away.
-For instance spring and summer are not the appropriate times of year to deck the halls.
+For instance, spring and summer are not the appropriate times of year to deck the halls.

 2. Gutters and chimneys should be clean and debris free.
 If you are unable to do this yourself it should be relatively inexpensive to have done.
 Be sure that there are no parts of the guttering missing or coming apart from the house.

 3. If the paint on the house is not bad, touching it up and paying close attention to window trim will add the finishing touches that will go a long way to making the house look very well-kept.
 Painting the whole outside of the house will be in your best interest if it is severely pealing and chipping away from the house.
 Go with a light neutral inviting color appropriate for the neighborhood.
 Avoid bold dark coloring schemes as they will take away from the buyer's focus on the rest of your home.

 4. Driveways and sidewalks should be clear of all oil spots and grease, take the time to sweep and clear dirt, rocks, and leaves off.
 If there are unsightly cracks in the driveway or sidewalks most cases these can be repaired with little expense and will make a difference in its overall appearance to the buyers.